LaurentRDC/crystals/README.rst

     :target: https://pypi.python.org/pypi/crystals

 ``crystals`` is a library of data structure and algorithms to manipulate abstract crystals. ``crystals`` helps with reading crystallographic files (like .cif and .pdb), provides access to atomic positions, and allows for space-group determination.
+Although ``crystals`` can be used on its own, it was made to be integrated into larger projects (like `scikit-ued <https://github.com/LaurentRDC/scikit-ued>`).

 Take a look at the `documentation <https://crystals.readthedocs.io/>`_ for more information.

 Installation
 ============